-The service offers information, advice and guidance, as well as some limited interventions for children and young people following a diagnosis.
+Thee service offers information, advice and guidance, as well as some limited interventions for children and young people following a diagnosis.
 The primary function of the service is to offer children and young people from preschool age to 18 years a neurodevelopmental assessment and a profile of need (some children may only be able to be fully assessed from the age of 5).
+Please ask your local service for information about our early years and pre-school teams, who provide assessment for children under 5.

 More information and Frequently asked Questions.